iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 - **Monorepo Pros**: A monorepo, in contrast, centralizes code, which simplifies dependency tracking and coordination across modules.
 - **Monorepo Cons**: Yet, it can lead to challenges with managing permissions and quality gate chains.

-My recommended strategy is to minimise the number of repository used as much as possible while still maintaining clear separation of concerns.
+My recommended strategy is to minimize the number of repositories used as much as possible while still maintaining a clear separation of concerns.
 For example, centralize your core modules in one repository, but keep configuration code in distinct repositories organized by team, region, project, or concern.
-Implement modules versioning with file name prefixes or reference specific commits or tags.
+Implement module versioning with file name prefixes or reference specific commits or tags.

 ### File structure